The R34 Nissan Skyline is arguably the most coveted import tuner car ever. But why exactly is it illegal in the US? And what caused them to be banned?

 Not the R34 at least.
 But the R33 and R32 are legal in the US as they’re over 25 years old.

-At the time of writing, the R34 Skyline remains illegal to import, unless you source one through one of the methods outlined above.
+But if you’re only interested in an R34 Skyline, at the time of writing it remains illegal to import, unless you source one through one of the methods outlined above.
 Despite this, it’s one of the most desirable import tuner cars today.